immutable/imx-core-sdk-golang/imx/api/docs/Trade.md

 ### NewTrade

-`func NewTrade(a TradeSide, b TradeSide, status string, timestamp NullableString, transactionId int32, ) *Trade`
+`func NewTrade(a TradeA, b TradeB, status string, timestamp NullableString, transactionId int32, ) *Trade`

 NewTrade instantiates a new Trade object
 This constructor will assign default values to properties that have it defined,